-If your vehicle is equipped with a touchscreen, you must select the "Memory To FOB" feature through the • If your vehicle is not equipped with a touchscreen, you must select the "Key Fob Linked To Memory" feature through the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
+- If your vehicle is equipped with a touchscreen, you must select the "Memory To FOB" feature through the Uconnect system.
+Refer to "Uconnect Settings " in "Understanding Your Instrument Panel" for further information. - If your vehicle is not equipped with a touchscreen, you must select the "Key Fob Linked To Memory" feature through the Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID).
 Refer to "Electronic Vehicle Information Center (EVIC)" or "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.